-By signing below, you indicate: I have read, or have had explained to me, the 2021-22 Student/Parent Handbook which contains a summary of school rules regarding student behavior and other district policies.
+By signing below, you indicate: I have read, or have had explained to me, the 2023-24 Student/Parent Handbook which contains a summary of school rules regarding student behavior and other district policies.

-I agree that my child will follow these rules, and I understand that if he or she violates the rules, he or she can be subject to discipline.
+I agree that my child will follow these rules, and I understand that if my child violates the rules, they can be subject to discipline.
 By signing below, I acknowledge that my child and I understand and agree to abide by the Board of Education policies and school rules contained in the handbook.

-Student's first name:

-Student's last name:
+Student's last nan ne:

 Student's school:

 Student's grade:

-By signing below, I certify that I have received and reviewed with my child the 2021-22 Student/Parent Handbook.
+By signing below, Student/Parent Hand I certify that I have received and revie dbook. wed with my child the 2023-24

-(Guardian signature)

-(date)
+(guardian signature) (date)

 The student handbook is a summary of the Board of Education policies, which can be viewed at www.ccsd89.org/board.

 The handbook and policies may be amended during the year without notice.